SKiDL

 Currently, SKiDL supports the library formats for the following ECAD tools:

-• KICAD: KiCad schematic part libraries.
+• KICAD: Generic KiCad schematic part libraries that currently mirrors KICAD8.

 • SKIDL: Schematic parts stored as SKiDL/Python modules.